Researchers: Tore Hägglund

 PID controllers are often implemented with set-point weighting to improve the response to changes in the reference.
 By using convex optimization techniques the parameters for the set-point weights can be found efficiently, fast as well as be guaranteed to be globally optimal.
 By solving an optimization problem to find the optimal set-point weights for a large batch of processes, tuning rules have been found that minimizes IAE.
 The same optimization framework and formulations can also been used to tune feedforward controllers from measurable disturbances.

 In the project we have derived a new method, the Tracking Ratio Station, that handles all disturbances.
-It has been field tested in a paper mill and is able to track the ratio during setpoint changes, load disturbances in both loops, saturations in both loops, and also the situation when one of the controllers is switched to local setpoint or manual control.
+The basic idea is to switch the master and slave roles between the two lops depending on the magnutudes of the control errors in the loops.
+The method has been field tested in a paper mill and is able to track the ratio during setpoint changes, load disturbances in both loops, saturations in both loops, and also the situation when one of the controllers is switched to local setpoint or manual control.

 Feedforward Mid-Ranging Control